-We pay interest on revolver borrowings under the credit facility at floating rates equal to LIBOR (with a minimum floor of 15 basis points) plus a margin ranging from 77.5 to 145 basis points (depending on Host L.P.'s unsecured long-term debt rating).
-We also pay a facility fee ranging from 12.5 to 30 basis points, depending on our rating and regardless of usage.
-Based on Host L.P.'s unsecured long-term debt rating as of December 31, 2021, we are able to borrow at a rate of LIBOR plus 110 basis points for an all-in rate of 1.25% and pay a facility fee of 25 basis points.
+The amendment also converted the underlying reference rate from LIBOR to SOFR plus a credit spread adjustment of 10 basis points.
+We pay interest on U.S. dollar revolver borrowings under the credit facility at floating rates equal to SOFR (plus a credit spread adjustment of 10 basis points) plus a margin ranging from 72.5 to 140 basis points (depending on Host L.P.'s unsecured long-term debt rating).
+We also pay a facility fee on the total \$1.5 billion revolver commitment ranging from 12.5 to 30 basis points, depending on our rating and regardless of usage.
+Based on Host L.P.'s unsecured long-term debt rating as of December 31, 2022, we are able to borrow at a rate of adjusted SOFR plus 105 basis points for an all-in rate of 5.51% and pay a facility fee of 25 basis points.